 The Rhyolite (later renamed to Aquacade, when the former name became public) are geostationary signals intelligence satellites.
-Their purpose was to intercept missile telemetry from the Soviet Union and China.
+Their purpose was to intercept missile telemetry from the Soviet Union and China (TELINT).
 Unlike the Canyon SIGINT crafts, they were positioned in geostationary orbit.

 |Configuration:||~ 20 m Ø Dish Antenna, 3-Axis-Stabilization|

 |Power:||Solar arrays, batteries|

 |Lifetime:||~ 5 years|

 |Rhyolite 1 → Aquacade 1 (Mission 7601, OPS 5346)||1970-046A||19.06.1970||CC LC-13||Atlas-SLV3A Agena-D|

 |Rhyolite 2 → Aquacade 2 (Mission 7602 ?, OPS 6063)||1973-013A||06.03.1973||CC LC-13||Atlas-SLV3A Agena-D|

 |Aquacade 3 (Mission 7603 ?, OPS 4258) (ex Rhyolite 3)||1977-114A||11.12.1977||CC LC-13||Atlas-SLV3A Agena-D|